Reeds2002/Blogging-Social-Media/README.md

 new blog posts and view their previous ones.

 I've used HTML and CSS to create the forms and style it.
 I incorporated a lot of PHP to connect and update databases to save the blogs and comments.

+This is was my first experience with web development during 2019 and was done purely as a learning experience.